bdwilson/acurite/README.md

 wanted the MyAcurite app to work, this covers having both the SmartHUB and Access.

-Update 09AUG2019: I bought a [$10 on a pressure sensor](https://www.amazon.com/gp/product/B01LETIESU) that is powered by the Pi so the Acurite SmartHUB is now in the trash.
-You can read how to add that [here]().
+**Update 09AUG2019**: I bought a [$10 on a pressure sensor](https://www.amazon.com/gp/product/B01LETIESU) that is powered by the Pi so the Acurite SmartHUB is now in the trash.
+You can read how to add that [here](https://github.com/bdwilson/acurite/blob/master/Pressure.md).

 Options for Installation
 ---